Lela810/DANE-TLSA-Bot/README.md

 DOMAIN: Domain part of you Mailserver (example.com)

-MAILSUBDOMAIN: Subdomain part of you Mailserver (mail.)
+MAILSUBDOMAIN: Subdomain part of you Mailserver (mail)

 WORKINGMODE: "prod" or "dev"